Guideline for applications for authorisation of clinical trials of medicinal products in humans

 - the investigational medicinal product is used to treat an indication in the summary of product characteristics, and the trial subject is treated with the product regardless of participating in the trial and the trial subject pays for the product himself.

-The dispensing of euphoriant substances/preparations for use in clinical trials is only allowed when the Danish Health and Medicines Authority has issued an authorisation for this purpose, cf. section 4(5) of the Ministry of Health's Executive Order on Euphoriants.
+The dispensing of euphoriant substances/preparations for use in clinical trials is only allowed when the Danish Medicines Agency has issued an authorisation for this purpose, cf. section 4(5) of the Ministry of Health's Executive Order on Euphoriants.

-Likewise, companies' receipt and storage of euphoriant substances requires that the Danish Health and Medicines Authority has granted its permission, cf. the above executive order.
+Likewise, companies' receipt and storage of euphoriant substances requires that the Danish Medicines Agency has granted its permission, cf. the above executive order.

-When the Danish Health and Medicines Authority inspects and monitors clinical trials, it can gain access to information about the trial subjects' health and personal circumstances without specific consent or authorisation from the trial subject or his or her relatives or guardian, cf. section 90(2)-(5) of the Danish Medicines Act.
+When the Danish Medicines Agency inspects and monitors clinical trials, it can gain access to information about the trial subjects' health and personal circumstances without specific consent or authorisation from the trial subject or his or her relatives or guardian, cf. section 90(2)-(5) of the Danish Medicines Act.

-Therefore, when informed consent is obtained from a trial subject who is to participate in a clinical trial, the responsible investigator must inform the trial subject that personal details may be disclosed to the Danish Health and Medicines Authority as part the authority's control activities.
+Therefore, when informed consent is obtained from a trial subject who is to participate in a clinical trial, the responsible investigator must inform the trial subject that personal details may be disclosed to the Danish Medicines Agency as part the authority's control activities.